-Public Domain Stories and Meaning: Unlock Your Screenplay
+Public Domain Stories and Movie Ideas: Unlock Your Screenplay

 If you’re like me, you’ve heard the words “It’s in the public domain,” and wondered...but what is the public domain?
 What qualifies as being a public domain idea?